wp-plugins/threewp-broadcast/readme.txt

 For a complete list of features and more information, see <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em>'s page on the web</a>.
 Currently the Premium Pack offers:

-* <strong>Advanced Custom Fields</strong> adds support for correctly broadcasting image field types using the ACF plugin.
+* <strong>Advanced Custom Fields</strong> adds support for correctly broadcasting attachment field types using the ACF plugin.
+* <strong>All Blogs</strong> allows users to broadcast to all blogs in the network without having to be a user of the blog.
+* <strong>All In One Calendar</strong> adds support for <a href="http://www.wordpress.org/plugins/all-in-one-event-calendar/">Timely's All In One Calendar</a> plugin.
+* <strong>Back To Parent</strong> updates the parent post with the new child content.
 * <strong>Attachment Shortcodes</strong> copies attachments specified in custom shortcodes.
+* <strong>Comments</strong> adds support for broadcasting of comments.
 * <strong>Custom Field Attachments</strong> allows post custom field containing attachment IDs to be broadcasted correctly..
 * <strong>Event Organiser</strong> adds support for Stephen Harris&#8217; <a href="http://wordpress.org/plugins/event-organiser/">Event Organiser plugin</a>, with events and venues.
+* <strong>Keep Child Attachments</strong> keeps the child post's attachments instead of deleting them when updating a broadcast.
 * <strong>Keep Child Status</strong> keeps the status of post children to private, pending, published, draft, no matter the status of the parent.
 * <strong>Local Links</strong> automatically updates links to local posts on each child blog.
 * <strong>Per Blog Taxonomies</strong> allows individual setting of child post taxonomies.
 * <strong>Permalinks</strong> enables more precise permalink control.
+* <strong>Protect Child Content</strong> prevents overwriting of child post content.
 * <strong>Purge Children</strong> removes children and their attached files from child blogs.
+* <strong>Redirect All Children</strong> redirects single post views from visitors of child posts to the parent post.
 * <strong>Queue</strong> adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
 * <strong>Send To Many</strong> broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
 Sync Taxonomies
 * <strong>Sync Taxomnomies</strong> synchronize the taxonomies of target blogs with those from a source blog.
-* <strong>User & Blog Settings</strong> can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
+* <strong>User & Blog Settings</strong> (UBS) can hide the broadcast meta box and/or menu, modify the meta box to force/prevent broadcast to blogs, with separate settings for users / blogs / roles.
+* <strong>User & Blog Settings Post</strong> uses the modifications from the UBS plugin to broadcast posts with one click.
 * <strong>Views</strong> adds support for WP Types and Views content templates.
-* <strong>WooCommerce</strong> allows product variations to be broadcasted.
+* <strong>WooCommerce</strong> allows attribute taxonomies and product variations to be broadcasted.

 = Misc =

 Requires php v5.4 for trait support.
 Users of php v5.3 should remain with version 1.18.
-Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a>.
+Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a> but don't expect any support.

 Available in the following languages: